jzdredmond/Rails-Tutorial/README.md

-# Ruby on Rails Tutorial sample application
+# Ruby on Rails Tutorial sample application!!!!

 **NOTE:** This repository is not from the most recent version of the tutorial.
 For the most up-to-date code, see the [current reference implementation](https://github.com/mhartl/sample_app_6th_ed) and the [current (6th) edition](https://www.railstutorial.org/book) of the [Ruby on Rails Tutorial](https://www.railstutorial.org/).